Fazil’s Malayalam blockbuster Manichithrathazhu is still giving us the chills and thrills, a quarter of a century later.

 The legend of Chathaan

 “It all began when writer Madhu Muttom came to me with an unusual idea for a script.
-In the olden days in Kerala, stones would fall on the top of the roofs of houses, and everyone believed that it was done by an evil spirit called Chaathaan, a mythical, mysterious character.
-We called this kind of stone pelting Chaathaneru [Chathan’s actions].
-Some people would even worship Chathaan to ask him to throw stones at their enemies’ houses.
+In the olden days in Kerala, stones would fall on the top of the roofs of houses, and everyone believed that it was done by an evil spirit called Chaathan, a mythical, mysterious character.
+We called this kind of stone pelting Chaathaneru [Chaathan’s actions].
+Some people would even worship Chaathan to ask him to throw stones at their enemies’ houses.
 It’s a different thing that after electricity reached houses, this problem automatically reduced.

 Anyway, Madhu asked me if we could work on a script based on Chaathaneru, but I wasn’t very impressed with the idea of a story based on a superstition.
 That’s when Madhu told me that Chathaaneru was not all superstition, and that psychiatry had an explanation for it.
 He said that psychiatry showed that stone pelting was often done by people suffering from a mental illness or a personality disorder unbeknownst to them.